Apple Event 2019: iPhone 11 Pro, Apple Arcade, iPad, Watch 2019 and everything announced

 Welcome to Apple's latest round of "What the iPhone has in store for us for 2019 and 2020!"
 We got updates on Apple Arcade, a new entry-level iPad for 2019, a new Watch Series 5, and of course, an iPhone 11.
-But the big deal was an iPhone 11 Pro, though, the new flagship sporting three cameras and some features.
-And you'll be able to win an iPhone 11 in our Apple Core giveaway.
+But the biggest deal was an iPhone 11 Pro and its big brother the Pro Max, new flagship models sporting three cameras and improved computational photography.
+Plus, you'll be able to win an iPhone 11 Pro Max in our Apple Core giveaway.

+Some news came after the event ended.
+For instance, MacOS Catalina is coming in October.

 The most surprising development leading up to Apple's annual announcements of its new iPhones?
 For the first time, the company is simultaneously streaming the event on YouTube as well as its own site.
 The times, they are a changin'.